Powerlearnproject/se-day1-assignment-mashigovincent01/README.md

 Introduced the object-oriented paradigm, emphasizing encapsulation, inheritance, and polymorphism.
 Promoted software reuse and maintainability through concepts like classes, objects, and methods.
-1990s-Present: Agile Development and DevOps
+1990s-Present: Agile Development and DevOps.

 Embraced iterative and incremental development methodologies like Scrum and Kanban.
 Integrated software development with operations (DevOps) to streamline delivery and improve quality.